 In many cases when someone asks us what we did over the weekend we’d reply inferring that among other things we did x, y, and z: “You know, studied a little, met with friends—that sort of thing.” や and など let us create this nuance with nouns.
 For verbs we use ～たり.

-We need to use the past tense of the verb.
+For this structure we need to use the past tense of the verb in its standard form.

 |Today I studied, hung out with my friends, went shopping and so forth.|